-If you have a federal student loan, you probably already know that the federal government has suspended payments, interest and collections activities through Sept.
-30, 2021.
+If you have a federal student loan, the federal government has suspended payments, interest and collections activities through Jan.
+31, 2022.
 This means that you can skip payments on most federal student loans for a few more months.
 Your “skipped” payments will even count toward Public Service Loan Forgiveness (PSLF) if you’re currently pursuing it, and you won’t be penalized if you’re on an income-driven repayment plan, either.

 What is administrative forbearance and who does it apply to?